incari/MadMax-Gas-Stations/README.md

 # React + TypeScript Technical Test

+Thank you for taking the time to review this project.
+I'm excited to share my work with you and look forward to your feedback.

 ## Demo

-Visit the deployed application: [Water Filler](https://github.com/incari/water-filler/)
+Visit the deployed application: [Water Filler](https://water-filler.vercel.app/)

 ## Installation